velerofinance/pymaker/README.md

 * [docker and docker-compose](https://www.docker.com/get-started) - for containerized deployments of Ganache and Parity
 * [seth](https://dapp.tools/seth/) - to enable the token faucet

 This project uses [pytest](https://docs.pytest.org/en/latest/) for unit testing.
-Testing of Multi-collateral Dai is performed on a Dockerized local testchain included in `tests\config`.
+Testing of Multi-collateral Usdv is performed on a Dockerized local testchain included in `tests\config`.

 In order to be able to run tests, please install development dependencies first by executing: